John Njue: Biography

 On 28 March 2013, he appealed for calm and peace during the upcoming Easter season as the Supreme Court of Kenya prepared to announce its verdict in the disputed initial round of the presidential election held on 4 March between Uhuru Kenyatta and Kenya's Prime Minister Raila Odinga.
-Kenyatta and Deputy President-elect William Ruto we're facing charges at the International Criminal Court (ICC) at The Hague that they instigated post-electoral violence in Kenya after the 2007 election.
+Kenyatta and Deputy President-elect William Ruto were facing charges at the International Criminal Court (ICC) at The Hague that they instigated post-electoral violence in Kenya after the 2007 election.

 He was one of the cardinal electors who participated in the 2013 papal conclave that elected Pope Francis.

-On 30 November 2013, Cardinal Njue was named a Member of the Congregation for Catholic Education by Pope Francis.
+On 30 November 2013, Njue was named a member of the Congregation for Catholic Education by Pope Francis.

-In June 2013, after US President Barack Obama, whose father was Kenyan, said during an official visit in Senegal that African governments should follow the US example in taking action on gay rights, Njue replied "Let him forget, forget and forget".
+In June 2013, after US President Barack Obama, whose father was a Kenyan, said during an official visit to Senegal that African governments should follow the US example in taking action on gay rights, Njue replied "Let him forget, forget and forget".
 He said that the United States has "ruined their own societies" and that he does not "think God was making a mistake when he created Adam and Eve".
-A few weeks later, the Apostolic Nuncio to Kenya, Archbishop Charles Daniel Balvo, alongside Bishop Paul Kariuki of Embu, told a Catholic assembly that "The homosexuals should be defended against violation of their dignity and human rights, they are human beings like anyone of us".
+A few weeks later, the Apostolic Nuncio to Kenya, Archbishop Charles Daniel Balvo, alongside Bishop Paul Kariuki Njiru of Embu, told a Catholic assembly that "The homosexuals should be defended against violation of their dignity and human rights, they are human beings like anyone of us."

 In March 2014, Njue advised against participation in a free government program to vaccinate women of reproductive age against tetanus.
 He said that targeting women was "fishy".
 Other critics suggested the program was a disguised form of birth control.
 Government health officials said they were accustomed to such rumors from the government's critics.
 He led the Kenyan bishops in a campaign against the WHO-sponsored vaccination program, asserting that the vaccine was designed to lower fertility.

 In June 2017, at a celebration of Family Day, Njue criticized men who put roadblocks in the way of marriages by making exorbitant demands for payment from the groom's family (bride price).

 Pope Francis accepted his resignation as Archbishop of Nairobi on 4 January 2021.
+Despite being eligible to serve as an elector, Njue was one of two eligible cardinal electors (the other being Antonio Cañizares Llovera of Spain) who did not participate in the 2025 papal conclave because of health problems.